This is some text inside of a div block.

 This is true.
 We agree with it completely.
 It is also an argument for in-home in-person care, not virtual care.

 When an OT comes to your home to work with your child, they get everything virtual therapy claims — natural environment, family involvement, real-life context — and they can also do the actual therapy.
 They can apply deep pressure.
 They guide your child through balance and coordination challenges.
 They feel whether a child is resisting or fatiguing.
 They bring equipment, or they use yours more effectively than you can on verbal instruction alone.
+They can also read the environment in ways a camera cannot: the layout of the space, the sensory setup of the home, what materials are actually available, how family routines work, how siblings interact.
+That context shapes every decision a skilled OT makes, and it's only fully accessible in person.

 Children feel more secure in their homes.
 This is real.
 A familiar environment reduces the anxiety that often shows up when children with sensory sensitivities have to enter unfamiliar clinical spaces.
 In-home therapy captures that benefit.
 Virtual therapy captures a camera view of it.